 Most birthday parties in Australia are barbecues.
 The weather is typically warm in Australia, so it makes sense to take the festivities outdoors with plenty of room to celebrate and mingle.

 Children eat a special dish called fairy bread.
 Fairy bread is bread slathered with butter and covered with sugar candy sprinkles.
+The sprinkles are known as "the hundreds and thousands."
+For those looking to work various birthday traditions from around the world into their own child's birthday, this would make for an easy and fun one.

-Children might drink "squash" which is a type of fruit drink made from syrup.
+Children might drink "squash," which is a type of fruit drink made from syrup.
 Food would include a birthday cake decorated with lighted candles that represent the child's age.
 The child makes a wish and blows out the candles.

 Although families used to participate in the tradition of being given the key to the house, this is no longer common.
 It is common for party guests to finish "Happy Birthday to You" and then say "Hip Hip Hooray" three times.